photoprism/photoprism-docs/docs/funding.md

 **We value freedom and privacy.** Serving free beer[^1] doesn't bring us closer to our vision and doesn't get you better software.

-Please back us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism) if you enjoy PhotoPrism.
+Please back us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism).
 Your continued support helps us provide regular updates[^2] and services like [world maps](https://demo.photoprism.app/places).

 We currently have the following sponsorship options: